Miley Cyrus Warns ‘Future Ex-Husband’ That She’s A ‘Maneater’

 “Maneater” describes a woman who fiercely preys on men.
 She lures men in until she gets what she wants and then tosses them aside.
 Looks like Miley’s yearning to let out her infamous wild side once again.

 She sported a look that could certainly turn heads during her The Tonight Show appearance.
 She wore a red sparkly strapless mini dress for her performance.
-She also wore bright blue eyeshadow with a deep red lip.
 She also held a dark-colored purse for the first part of the song.
-The look was equal parts edgy and sexy perfectly fitting her aesthetic.
+The look was equal parts edgy and perfectly fitting her aesthetic.

 Her cover started out slow and soulful.
 She clutched onto her purse as if she was out on the town prowling for her next victim.
-The tempo picked up when the chorus hit and she threw her purse to the ground to rock out.
+The tempo picked up when the chorus hit, and she threw her purse to the ground to rock out.
 She worked the mic stand like a true rock star and used her edgy voice to belt out the high notes.

 She touched on the breakup that left her “freshly single.”
-She only announced the breakup a few weeks prior during an Instagram Live session.
+She only announced the breakup a few weeks prior during an Instagram live session.

 “A year ago, almost to this exact date, the media tried to tell my story for me, and control my narrative, and I’m just not accepting that.
 So today, it came out that me and my boyfriend have broken up.
 Two halves can’t make a whole and we’re individually just working on ourselves to become the people that we wanna be, like everybody else at this age.”

 While there is no bad blood between the two, she reportedly still wants it to be known that she is available.
-She and Cody had been friends for 10 years so going back to being just friends is an easy transition for them.
+She and Cody had been friends for 10 years, so going back to being just friends is likely an easy transition for them.